Ethkoh/Notes/datacamp_sql.md

 ALTER TABLE professors
 ADD CONSTRAINT professors_fkey FOREIGN KEY (university_id) REFERENCES universities (id);
 ```

+While foreign keys and primary keys are not strictly necessary for join queries, they greatly help by telling you what to expect.
+For instance, you can be sure that records referenced from table A will always be present in table B – so a join from table A will always find something in table B. If not, the foreign key constraint would be violated.

 ### How to implement N:M-relationships
 - Create a table